Guides

 Various brands, evaluations, nature of caulk, and multiple factors such as moistness, area, application, warmth, and introduction to light, would all influence the rate at which silicone caulks will fix.

-Not all silicone caulks are made equivalent—some dry quicker while others are slower.
+Not all silicone caulks are made equivalent.
+Some dry quicker while others are slower.

 Based on the recipe and the kind of silicone used, you may need just a short time before you can use the tub, sink, or another thing you have caulked.